Travel fund adjustments for the 2014-2015 academic year (beginning July 1, 2014)>

 Subject to budgetary limits, reimbursements for professional meeting expenses will be granted under the following conditions:

 2. Reimbursement Amounts Each eligible faculty member will be reimbursed a typical maximum of $1,200 (plus registration fee) per professional meeting.
 Exceptions may be made by the appropriate dean for travel to high-cost urban cities or trips abroad.
 Each eligible faculty member may be reimbursed for one professional (enrichment) meeting per academic year.
 Reimbursements at these rates will be made for a second meeting when an eligible faculty member presents a referred or invited paper; organizes and presides at a special session of a program; holds a major office in a professional association or society and is required to attend its annual meeting; or gives an artistic performance or exhibition.
-Reimbursements for registration fees exceeding $800 (or $400 for year-long, full-time temporary faculty) or for third conferences will be permitted to the extent faculty travel allotments can cover the expenses and if funding is available.
+Reimbursements for registration fees exceeding $800 (or $400 for year-long, full-time temporary faculty) or for additional conferences will be permitted to the extent faculty travel allotments can cover the expenses and if funding is available.

 4. Expense Documentation Itemized receipts for legitimate travel, meal and lodging expenses are required for reimbursement.
 All domestic expenses, including meals, submitted for reimbursement or payment on a University credit card must be accompanied by an itemized receipt A credit card slip showing the total purchase only will not be accepted.
 For international travel, faculty should try to get itemized receipts when available.
 When they are not, please itemize by making notes on the receipt as to what was purchased.